 - Read your content out loud before you publish it.
 Just hearing your words aloud can help you find typos and inconsistencies.

 - Consult a tool.
-Plenty of free tools can flag typos in your app listing content.
+Flag typos in your app listing content with tools like Writer.

 - Learn more about writing content for Intuit: